 Rheumatoid Arthritis (RH)

 Rheumatoid arthritis (or inflammatory arthritis) recognized by the Social Security Administration (SSA) as a qualifying condition for receiving Social Security Disability Insurance (SSDI) benefits or Supplemental Security Income (SSI) benefits.
-However, the SSA evaluates each case individually to determine whether or not the effects of the rheumatoid arthritis or the treatments would preclude you from doing any kind of work for a period of at least twelve months.
+However, the SSA evaluates each case individually to determine whether or not the effects of rheumatoid arthritis or the treatments would preclude you from doing any kind of work for a period of at least twelve months.

 In the Disability Evaluation Under Social Security manual (also known as the Blue Book), The Social Security Administration classifies rheumatoid arthritis as an Immune System Disorder.
 When evaluating individual cases, they consider a number of factors including: